nicrausaz/epfl-lipid-form/README.md

 # EPFL-LIPID-FORM

-> A postulation service for EPFL-LIPID
+> A application service for EPFL-LIPID

 ## Build Setup